zackw/infinitestimal/README.md

    This avoids a variety of situations where the preprocessor would have misinterpreted the block as *multiple* arguments.

-- itest.h now only includes stddef.h, which may break code that was relying on it to include other C library headers.
+- itest.h now only includes stddef.h and stdio.h, which may break code

-- The remaining compile-time configuration macros have been moved to itest.c; you only need to override them when compiling itest.c (and they have no effect on any other file that includes itest.h)
+  that was relying on it to include other C library headers.

 - The `itest_info` global, the types `itest_suite_info`, `itest_prng`,
   `itest_run_info` and `itest_test_res`, and the macros